eXascaleInfolab/TSM-Bench/datasets/README.md

 ## Building the datasets

-- To download the datasets, run the install script.
+- To download the datasets, run the following install script:

 ```bash
 $ sh install_{dataset}.sh